Chavithra/degiro-connector/degiro_connector/README.md

 ## 2.3.
 Which parameters can I get ?

-`AbstractAction` provide some parameters by default.
+`AbstractAction` provide some attributes and methods by default.

 Parameters available inside an `Action` :